Lowering Costs of Families’ Everyday Expenses

 Historic Confirmation of Supreme Court Justice Ketanji Brown Jackson and Federal Judges of Diverse Backgrounds

 President Biden nominated and the Senate confirmed Justice Ketanji Brown Jackson, the first Black woman to serve on the Supreme Court.
 Justice Jackson is one of our nation’s brightest legal minds and has unprecedented experience in our legal system.
-President Biden’s appointees include record percentages of women, racial and ethnic minorities, and civil rights lawyers and public defenders.
-Sixty-seven percent of President Biden’s nominees are women, and 66% are people of color.
+President Biden’s other judicial appointees include record percentages of women, racial and ethnic minorities, and civil rights lawyers and public defenders.
+Sixty-six percent of President Biden’s nominees are women, and 65% are people of color.

 Executive Orders Protecting Reproductive Rights

-Since the Supreme Court took away a constitutional right from the American people, President Biden is doing everything in his power to defend reproductive rights.
-He has signed two Executive Orders to protect access to reproductive health care, including abortion and contraception, and safeguard patient privacy and sensitive health information, and has made clear his commitment to fighting any attack by a state or local official who attempts to interfere with women exercising their constitutional right to travel out of state for medical care.
+Since the Supreme Court took away a constitutional right from the American people, President Biden and Vice President Harris are taking action to defend reproductive rights.
+The President has signed Executive Orders to protect access to reproductive health care, including abortion and contraception, and safeguard patient privacy and sensitive health information, and has made clear his commitment to fighting any attack by a state or local official who attempts to interfere with women exercising their constitutional right to travel out of state for medical care.